 Improved sub-soil preparation and stormwater retention

-Minimise hard surfaces and maximise water retentive cool surfaces
+Minimise hard surfaces and maximise water retentive cool surfaces, including Williamstown street verges

 Comprehensively planned and fully resourced post plant care